luismcsoul/the-sustainable-republic/README.md

 99. Duration of the mortgages are fixed to 19 years under the "rent to own" scheme.

 100. Only residents of the river basin can own land in order to avoid unreachable price increases that would affect local inhabitants.

+100. b.
+A long term migration program would be crafted based on yearly human inflows and outflows in order to grant residency and citizenship.
 -
 .